Pontiac V8 engine: History

 Pontiac began as a "companion make" to the Oakland division of the General Motors line of automobiles in 1926.
 Pontiac successfully competed against more-expensive inline four-cylinder models with their inline flathead six-cylinder engines.
 After outselling Oakland, Pontiac became the sole survivor of the two by 1932.
-In addition to the inline 6, Pontiac used the Oakland V8 for one year, 1932, debuting the Pontiac straight-8 engine in 1933.
-The two inline engines were used through 1954, when Pontiac unveiled its OHV Strato Streak V8 in 1955.
-The development of this V8 dates back to 1946, when engineers began considering new engine designs for postwar cars.
-They came up with a 269 cuin L-head design.
-Pontiac engineers tested their 269 cuin V8 in 1949 or 1950 against an OHV Oldsmobile Rocket V8 303 cuin downsized to 270 cuin.
-The results showed Pontiac that an L-head simply couldn't compete with an overhead valve engine.
+Pontiac used the Oakland V8 for one year (1932), before debuting their Pontiac straight-8 engine in 1933.